 How to plan your Disney Days

-If you follow the formula of 3 rides, 1 table service meal, 1 parade or show, and 1 character meet and greet, you’re almost certain to be able to accomplish everything in your Disney day.
+If you follow the formula of 3 rides, 1 table service meal, 1 parade or show, and 1 character meet and greet, you’re almost certain to be able to accomplish everything on your Disney day.
 You can substitute things you want for things you don’t.
 And add in things as you see you’ll have time.
 Most people will be able to accomplish much more than those 6 things.
-But knowing your must-do’s ahead of time and planning accordingly for them will make sure you’re able to see and do the things at the top of your Disney list.
+But knowing your must-dos ahead of time and planning accordingly for them will make sure you’re able to see and do the things at the top of your Disney list.
 Having a plan for your Disney Days will make your trip less stressful.
 It will help you prioritize what’s right for your traveling party and hopefully contribute to a more magical trip!